Struggling when your child doesn’t listen? Learn why you need to follow through with consequences (and tips on standing your ground as a parent).

-But, as you might expect from a child testing his boundaries, he still refused to clean up the mess.
+But, as you might expect from a child testing his boundaries, he still refused to do his chore.

 This hadn’t been the first time, either.
 He’d been pushing his limits all day, from not wanting to put his shoes on to throwing a fit about the food on his plate.

 I wish I could say I held my ground during each outburst.
 Instead, I’d give him another chance, especially after seeing the disappointment and remorse on his face.
 Though I’d avoided yet another meltdown, I knew I was doing him a disservice when I didn’t follow through with consequences.

 Why we struggle to follow through with consequences

 Perhaps you can relate.
 Your child may be testing your limits as well, forcing you to threaten consequences that you later don’t enforce.
 Why is it so hard for us to follow through with consequences?